readium/readium-css/docs/CSS12-user_prefs.md

 --USER__fontOverride
 ```

-Possible values: `readium-font-on` | `readium-font-off`
+Supported value: `readium-font-on`

 Override class: None.
 This flag is required to change the `font-family` user setting.

-To switch back to the publisher’s font, you can either change the value to `readium-font-off` or remove the flag.
+To switch back to the publisher’s font, you can either set an empty string as a value or remove the property.

 ### Advanced Settings